Sarlianth/fingerprint-auth/README.md

 Middleware RESTful API that allowed us to interconnect pieces of our application together.
 Provided seemless connections between database and web/android applications anywhere.

 ## Functionality
+This application is designed for implementation in the education system such as College/School.

+The application provides paperless solution for attendance taking and providing real-time statistics which is ready to be implemented.

+Institute has administrator that handles registrations of authorities and lectures/classes within the system, meaning administrator has to register individual teachers and students within the system and assigns them to classes.
+Credentials are provided for individual teachers (& and parents when registering student) upon registration that allow for further authentication into the system.

 to be continued...